Who spearheads giving initiatives at Central Texas businesses?

 These are just a few of the questions we asked Central Texas companies.

 The Central Texas corporate community is incredibly generous.
 Time and time again, they step up to address our community’s pressing needs when it matters most.
-2020 has been a challenging year for everyone, and we hope our findings provide useful insights to inform your corporate giving efforts.
+The 2020s have been challenging years for everyone, and we hope our findings provide useful insights to inform your corporate giving efforts.
 We also hope this data will provide meaningful benchmarks to measure your philanthropy against other Central Texas businesses.

 Furthermore, we encourage the nonprofit community to use these insights to better understand how companies prioritize giving, along with their philanthropic goals, methods, and measurements for success.

 Together, equipped with this information, let’s work to increase generosity for the benefit of all in our community.

 Philanthropy among Central Texas companies takes many different forms, including monetary donations, employee volunteerism and the donation of products or services.
 These contributions are crucial for many nonprofits that depend on this support to provide critical services in the community.

 Since 2020, the COVID-19 pandemic has introduced unexpected challenges to this dynamic.
 Last year’s survey measured some of the changes and trends resulting from these challenges, and our 2021 survey marks a continuation of our efforts to draw insights into how COVID-19 remains a factor in companies’ philanthropic decisions.